Skip to main content

 Written by Sabrina Treitz

-Updated over a week ago
+Updated this week

-Please note: The following feature is available as part of Birdie’s Starter, Core, Advanced and Plus packages (Also known as Care Management, Rostering & Finance, Premium, Entry and Essentials) Please get in touch if interested in more information on this feature!
+Please note: The following feature is available as part of Birdie’s Starter, Core, Advanced and Plus packages (Also known as Care Management, Rostering & Finance, Premium, Entry and Essentials).
+Please get in touch if interested in more information on this feature!

 How to review and add National Living Wage top-ups

-To see anyone who is at risk of being paid less than NLW, first go to the Finance tab in the Agency Hub and click Pay runs on the left-hand menu.
+To see anyone who is at risk of being paid less than the NLW:

-Here, you’ll see the list of pay data for that particular pay run, including:
+Then click on the individual pay run you would like to see.
+Here, you will see the list of pay data for that particular pay run, including:

-• Name of Caregiver
+• Name of Carer

 • Pay for Care Delivery